 Andrew Rannells and Josh Gad respectively played these roles on Broadway.
 Rannells has gone on to appear in a number of TV shows and films including Girls and The Intern, as well as taking Broadway roles such as Hedwig in Hedwig And The Angry Inch, and King George III in Hamilton.
 Gad has found fame as the voice of Oleg in Frozen and playing LeFou in Beauty And The Beast.

-- KJ Hippensteel plays Elder Price.
-He has starred in the US tours of Wicked, Hairspray and Clueless: The Musical.
-KJ played Elder Price in the Broadway and US tour productions of The Book of Mormon and is making his West End debut as the over-achieving Mormon missionary.
+- Dom Simpson plays Elder Price.
+He was the standby for Elder Price in the Broadway production of The Book of Mormon and is making his West End debut as the over-achieving Mormon missionary.

-- Cody Jamison Strand plays Elder Cunningham.
-Cody’s been playing the role of Elder Cunningham for four years, both on Broadway and the US Tour.
+- J. Michael Finley plays Elder Cunningham.
+He was the standby for Elder Cunningham in the Broadway production.
 He’s now making his West End debut as the adorable yet awkward Mormon missionary.

 - Leanne Robinson plays Nabulungi.
 The UK singer-songwriter spent six months on the US/Canadian Tour of The Book Of Mormon before returning to London to make her West End debut.